 Report writing also contains a communicative element.
 Not so much during the writing activity, but later, allowing your students to present their reports in front of the class and field questions about the presentation material.
 This is another skill builder for your career-minded students, since many of them may be working in international companies and that’s why they’ve chosen to study English with you.
 Presenting their report is also an excellent way to build confidence in your students in both communication and writing.

-They’ll be able to see what works and what doesn’t after a few report writing activities and presentations.
+They’ll be able to see what works and what doesn’t after a few report writing exercises and presentations.
 Building on these skills is the cornerstone to ESL.

 Report Writing Activity Example